 Type of Expense Description of Expense Childcare Childcare provided for any purpose other than to facilitate the participation of older, income-eligible siblings in program services and activities.
 Furniture Purchase of office furniture.
 Land/Buildings The purchase or partial purchase of land or any type of building.
 Major Renovations/Building Projects Structural changes or extensive alteration of facility.
 Office Equipment Telephones, laminating machines, fax machines, copy machines, purchase of computers, printers, tablets, televisions, microphones, etc. In addition, funds cannot be used for administrative office equipment.
 Equipment or materials already present at the program site do not count as a match.
 However, supplies and/or new equipment purchased or donated for use in the afterschool/summer learning program may be used as a match.
-Outdoors Landscaping services, yard maintenance, fences or driveway/parking lot paving.
+Outdoors Landscaping services, playgrounds, yard maintenance, fences or driveway/parking lot paving.
 Utilities Electricity, natural gas, fuel oil, water and sewage charges.
-Vehicles The purchase of a vehicle or the maintenance expense of a vehicle.